Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 i.e., rotation eigenvalue $-1$ at each 0D block $\mu_2$ can be trivialized by atomic insulator $|\xi\rangle_{p2}^{\mu_2}$.
-Therefore, aforementioned 1D bubble construction leads to the nonindependence of rotation eigenvalues at $\mu_1$ and $\mu_2$ (can be changed simultaneously).
+Therefore, aforementioned 1D bubble construction leads to the dependence of rotation eigenvalues at $\mu_1$ and $\mu_2$.

 Now we move to the $U^f(1)$ charge sector.
-Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds two complex fermions at each 0D block $\mu_1$ and removes two complex fermions at each 0D block $\mu_2$ (by adding two holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, suppose there are $a$ complex fermions on each $\mu_1$, $b$ complex fermions on each $\mu_2$ and the total number of complex fermions on $\mu_1$ and $\mu_2$ within a certain unit cell is $c=a+b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_2$ is $a+2n/b-2n$, and the total number of complex fermions on $\mu_1$ and $\mu_2$ remains invariant.
-So for a specific $c$, there are only two independent cases: $c=a+b$ and $c=(a+1)+(b-1)$.
-It is similar for other 1D blocks, and we summarize effects of all possible 1D bubble constructions: \begin{enumerate} \item 1D bubble construction on $\tau_1$: Add two complex fermions on $\mu_1$, eliminate two complex fermions on $\mu_2$, and simultaneously change the rotation eigenvalues of $\mu_1$ and $\mu_2$; \item 1D bubble construction on $\tau_2$: Add two complex fermions on $\mu_1$, eliminate two complex fermions on $\mu_3$, and simultaneously change the rotation eigenvalues of $\mu_1$ and $\mu_3$; \item 1D bubble construction on $\tau_3$: Add two complex fermions on $\mu_2$, eliminate two complex fermions on $\mu_4$, and simultaneously change the rotation eigenvalues of $\mu_2$ and $\mu_4$; \end{enumerate}
+Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds two $U^f(1)$ charges at each 0D block $\mu_1$ and removes two $U^f(1)$ charges at each 0D block $\mu_2$, hence the $U^f(1)$ charge at $\mu_1$ and $\mu_2$ are not independent.
+We summarize effects of all possible 1D bubble constructions: \begin{enumerate} \item 1D bubble construction on $\tau_1$: Add two $U^f(1)$ charges on $\mu_1$, eliminate two $U^f(1)$ charges on $\mu_2$, and simultaneously change the rotation eigenvalues of $\mu_1$ and $\mu_2$; \item 1D bubble construction on $\tau_2$: Add two $U^f(1)$ charges on $\mu_1$, eliminate two $U^f(1)$ charges on $\mu_3$, and simultaneously change the rotation eigenvalues of $\mu_1$ and $\mu_3$; \item 1D bubble construction on $\tau_3$: Add two $U^f(1)$ charges on $\mu_2$, eliminate two $U^f(1)$ charges on $\mu_4$, and simultaneously change the rotation eigenvalues of $\mu_2$ and $\mu_4$; \end{enumerate}

 With the help of above discussions, we consider the 1D bubble equivalence.
-Start from the original trivial state (nothing is decorated on all blocks):
+Start from the original trivial state:

-Take aforementioned 1D bubble constructions on $\tau_j$ by $n_j\in\mathbb{Z}$ times ($j=1,2,3$), this trivial state will be deformed to a new 0D block-state labeled by:
+Taking aforementioned 1D bubble constructions on $\tau_j$ with $l_j\in\mathbb{Z}$ times ($j=1,2,3$), this trivial state will be deformed to a new 0D block-state labeled by: